IdkwhatImD0ing/ASL-Transcription/README.md

 ## 💡Inspiration

 Inspiration came from one of my online friends who is deaf.
-He likes to create content on tiktok and youtube but doesn't like the fact that he would need to write captions to convey his thoughts to his audience.
+He likes to create content on TikTok and YouTube but doesn't like the fact that he would need to write captions to convey his thoughts to his audience.
 I created this ASL transcriber to hopefully help him create content by allowing him to express his thoughts using American Sign Language.
 The lens would automatically convert the letters into text, letting him create content without worrying about writing captions for every single action.

-Apart from helping transcripe ASL in real time.
+Apart from helping transcribe ASL in real time.
 This lens could also be used as a learning tool for ASL.
-Real time transciption allows the user to practice speed and accuracy without the need for an interpreter.
+Real time transcription allows the user to practice speed and accuracy without the need for an interpreter.

 ## 💻What it does